dmitry-salnikov/articles/posts/2009-12-20-moosex-net-api.md

 ## Conclusion

 Right now, this module is not finished.
 I'm looking for suggestions (what should be added, done better, how I can improve stuff, ...).
 I'm not aiming to handle all possibles API, but at least most of the REST API avaible.
-I've uploaded a first version of [MooseX::Net::API](http://search.cpan.org/perldoc?MooseX::Net::API) and [Net::Backtype](http://search.cpan.org/perldoc?Net::Backtype) on CPAN, and [the code](http://git.lumberjaph.net/p5-net-backtype.git/) is also [available on my git server](http://git.lumberjaph.net/p5-moosex-net-api.git/).
+I've uploaded a first version of [MooseX::Net::API](http://search.cpan.org/perldoc?MooseX::Net::API) and [Net::Backtype](http://search.cpan.org/perldoc?Net::Backtype) on CPAN.